 What struck our group, though, was that you could literally walk everywhere, both at the Roman Forum and on Palatine Hill.
 There were no ropes to prevent you from sitting on the ruins, no signs that you had to stay on the path.

-Does the city of Rome not care about the incredible historical value of this place?
+Does the city of Rome not care about the incredible historical value of this special place?
 It seems not.

 On the one hand, I can understand that you can't maintain and protect everything, but places like the Forum and Palatine Hill are important income sources for Rome and I'm just wondering how much of it will be lost because of the unrestricted presence of tourists.

 I could have spent at least two more hours wandering through the Forum and on Palatine Hill, but it was time for our final stop of the tour: the Colosseum.
 There was a huge line waiting outside the entrance, but being part of the Walks of Italy VIP Colosseum tour meant we got to skip the line.

 Such a great feeling!